MNLierman/Tech-Research-Notes-and-Solutions/Windows/Snipping-Tool-Crashing-Not-Working.md

 ## Research Notes About Snipping Tool - Crashing, Errors, and Overall Snipping Tool Not Working
 #### I was going to merge these notes into another one but opted to keep this separate.
 A blog post will go up about this shortly.
-However, essentially, snipping tool is one of the most finicky and most error prone of the Microsoft apps that I've ever experienced.
+However, essentially, Snipping Tool is one of the most finicky and most error prone of all the Microsoft apps that I've ever experienced.

 <br/>